 Genesis 2:24: "A man shall leave his father and mother and be joined to his wife, and they shall become one flesh."
 This is the foundational promise of marriage — a covenant before God.
 USCIS Policy Memo PM-602-0199 tells 272,000 married couples that one of them must leave the country.
 It commands spouses to separate.
 It forces children to choose between parents.

 This is not an immigration policy question.
-It is a question of whether the government of the United States has the authority to dissolve what God has joined together.
+It is a question of whether a federal agency may undo at a clerk's desk what God Himself sealed at the altar.
 The answer, for any Christian, is no.

 272,000 spouses of U.S. citizens are being told to leave the country and apply from abroad.
 Consular processing takes 16–24 months for citizen spouses, 3–5 years for others.
-A husband will kiss his wife goodbye at the airport and not know when — or if — he'll be allowed to come home.
+A husband kisses his wife goodbye at the gate, and neither of them knows whether the next anniversary, the next Christmas, the next birth will be spent apart.
 "What God has joined together, let no one separate."
-A memo separates them anyway.
+This memo separates them anyway.

 R-1 religious worker visas are directly affected.
 Pastors, ministers, missionaries, and church workers who have served American congregations for years are being told to leave.
 Some have already terminated their employment and returned home.
 Pulpits across America are going empty — not because the pastor left, but because a bureaucrat's memo forced him out.
 These are shepherds being taken from their flocks.

 253,000 children are in the green card backlog with their parents.
 When they turn 21, they "age out" — losing their legal status in the only country they've ever known.
 104,000 face this fate.
-They were brought here as infants.
-They grew up in American churches, American schools, American youth groups.
+They were carried here as infants.
+They were baptized in American churches, raised in American Sunday schools, sent off from American youth groups.
 They know no other home.
-And a memo says: none of it counts.
+And a memo says none of it counts.
 "Let the little children come to me" — but not, apparently, to America.

 One in twelve.
 That's roughly 10 million Christians in America whose families are touched by immigration status.
 They sit in your pews.
 They serve in your worship teams.
 They teach your children's Sunday school.
 They are deacons, elders, and youth group leaders.
 And they are terrified.